 Reposted from LSE Blog.
 When academic studies get things wrong, it is often blamed on misconduct and fraud.
 Yet, as we argue in a recent post with Michael Ganslmeier , even good-faith research, conducted using standard methods and transparent data, can produce contradictory conclusions.

-Continue reading “New LSE blog: Even honest research results can flip – a new approach to assessing robustness in the social sciences”Blog
+Continue reading “New LSE blog: Even honest research results can flip – a new approach to assessing robustness in the social sciences”Taking stock of Welfare State Determinants: A new approach to assessing robustness in quantitative comparative research

 By Michael Ganslmeier (University of Exeter) and Tim Vlandas (University of Oxford).
 First posted at SPA blog